taylorfinnell/petlibro-esphome/README.md

 ## Flashing

+0) You will need to generate a firmware .bin file from ESPHome based on the .yaml file in this repo.

 1) Plug the USB to serial converter into your computer and hook up to the pin holes as described below.
 Do NOT power the board/fountain yet.